We have rotating exhibits located at the New Prague Memorial Library and featured on our website.

 The exhibits showcase rural and early settler life in the New Prague area.
 It is a fantastic way to immerse yourself in the history of our ancestors.

 The Settlement of New Prague: Flyover

-We’re excited to present 2 short videos which depict how a small group of settlers on the advice of Bishop Cretin ventured the Mississippi River only to take a wrong turn to the Minnesota River to Sand Creek just north of Jordan.
+We’re excited to present our Settlement of New Prague: Flyover series which depicts how a small group of settlers on the advice of Bishop Cretin ventured the Mississippi River only to take a wrong turn to the Minnesota River to Sand Creek just north of Jordan.
 They followed Sand Creek 10 or so miles before coming across Anton Phillip’s cabin.
 The rest, as they say, is history.